sergeynordicresults/sergeynordicresults.github.io/posts/universe.md

 > It's harder to write a poem without "rules/order" or "starting point".

 > Elon Musk: "the more you know, the better questions you can ask"

+> Naval: starting from 18 years old, I was writing a diary every year, at the end of the year, about "what I wish I would do this year better".
+Later I would notice one and only one pattern: be less angry and emotional in hard situations.